Wrist Game or Crying Shame: Seiko Marinemaster 300

 So what’s my opinion of the MM300?
 It’s a hell of a watch and a value but allow me to list a few detractors.
 First off, the watch is 15mm tall and for a slim-wristed person such as myself, that’s like having a small person sitting on my wrist at all times.
 I’d also tell you that the bracelet is a good example of the juice not being worth the squeeze; it’s not great looking, has a crappy stamped clasp, and is a bit of an overall letdown when compared to the watch head.
 The waffle strap also dates to a time when Seiko was apparently doing collabs with canine chew toy companies.
 But if you can pull off a watch of this height, straps and bracelets are easily replaceable.

-The Seiko Marinemaster 300 that we have today is an original SBDX001 and comes via Chrono24 and a dealer from The Netherlands.
+The Seiko Marinemaster 300 that we have today is an original SBDX001 and comes via Chrono24 and a dealer from The Netherlands (the photos and watch are the property of the seller).
 The seller tells us that it is worn, but it does appear to come with all of its original kit.
 This SBDX001 is listed for 2,200 Euros or $2,443 at today’s rates and that probably puts it relatively close to retail back in the day.
 On the other hand, when I was heading to Japan with relative regularity, these were available for about $1,200 – 1,400, so it appears that they have increased in value since their discontinuation in 2016 or so.